venkatraj/nand2tetris/notes.md

 #### Keyboard
 In Hack computer a single 16 bit register is used to store whatever key is pressed by user at a time.

+# Computer Architecture
+In this chapter we are going to build a minimal yet surprisingly powerful computer using the chips we created in last 4 chapters.
+Computer follow Von Neumann architecture which is the underlying design for almost all modern computers.

+The "Hack" computer is simple in the sense it can be constructed in few hours using previously built chips

+It is also powerful, in the sense it can illustrate key operating principles and hardware elements of any digital computer

+##